Site icon The ANSI Blog

 Part 3: Safety Requirements for Users of Industrial Robot Cells

-This part focuses specifically on safety requirements for the users of the robot cells. *COMING SOON (early November 2025).
+This part focuses specifically on safety requirements for the users of industrial robot cells.
+It covers the safe operation, risk assessment, and personnel safety within robotic work environments.

 ISO 10218‑1, the international standard that forms the basis for ANSI/A3 R15.06, was originally published in 2006.
 It lays out essential safety requirements for robot manufacturers, focusing on design-stage precautions to minimize risks before a system is even installed in the workplace.